tinfoilboy/sonne/README.md

 ### `ignore-hidden`

 Specifies whether or not hidden files and directories should be ignored.
-Default:

-    ignore-hidden: true
+Default is true.

 ### `languages`

 An array of language blocks containing information on language name, associated extensions, and comment tokens.
-Check the root `.sonne.yml` to see how to structure these blocks and add your own.
+Check the root `.sonne.json` to see how to structure these blocks and add your own.

 ### `ignore`